 Support processes

-These are elements or steps which support employees who provide the service.
+These are elements or steps that support employees who provide the service.
 They can be third-party vendors delivering supplies, courier services, software or equipment used within the process, and payment or delivery systems.

 Lines